Kájov: Transport

-The I/39 road (the section from Český Krumlov to Volary) passes through the municipality.
+The I/39 road (the section from Český Krumlov to Volary) runs through the municipality.

 Kájov is located on the railway line České Budějovice–Nové Údolí.

 Culture

 Kájov is known for the tradition of Marian pilgrimages, which began here in the second half of the 17th century.
 During the first half of the 18th century, 40,000 people took part in the pilgrimage.
 The tradition of the pilgrimage continues to this day and is held every year in October.